hammadezad/hammadezad.github.io/system_design/vertical_vs_horizontal_scaling.md

----
-title: "Horizontal vs Vertical Scaling in System Design"
+# Horizontal vs Vertical Scaling in System Design

-date: 2025-08-04
-description: |
+*Date: 2025-08-04*

 A practical guide to understanding horizontal and vertical scaling for building scalable, resilient systems.

 ---

 ## Introduction